arkerb/LibraryBE/README.md

 To access to database use go to `http://localhost:8080/h2-console`

-Login data has already been provided.
+JDBC URL has to be: `jdbc:h2:mem:library`

-Use postman to make simple request
+Username is `sa`

+Use postman to make simple request.
 Example request

 `http://localhost:8080/api/user/1`